meodai/sensible/README.md

 )
 ```

-- `$visibility-breakpoints` is a list of you breakpoints you want to include, make sure to they have the
-same names as in `$breakpoints`
+- `$visibility-breakpoints` is a list of you breakpoints you want to include, make sure to they have the same names as in `$breakpoints`

-- `$overwrite` by default, the mixin generates classes that just show or hide an elements, it will be up to you,
-to show or hide them initially.
-If `$overwrite` set to true.
-The mixin will take care for the hiding for you.
+- `$overwrite` by default the mixin generates classes that just show or hide any elements, it will be up to you to show or hide them initially.
+If `$overwrite` is set to true, the mixin will take care of the hiding for you.

 Example with `$overwrite:true` :